HomeArchiveBlog

 | ^

 Source locations are based on Python source inspection.
 They are reliable for kernels defined in normal .py files.
-In a REPL, notebook, python -c, or other dynamically generated context, Python may not expose stable source lines; Allo will still report the error, but file names and line numbers can be missing or inaccurate.
+In a REPL, notebook, python -c, or other dynamically generated context, Python may not expose stable source lines; Allo still reports the error, but file names and line numbers can be missing or inaccurate.
 For compiler debugging, set ALLO_SHOW_COMPILER_TRACEBACK=1 to keep the full Python traceback instead of the shortened user diagnostic.

 Common Restrictions

-The new frontend intentionally rejects unsupported Python early and reports the source location.
+The frontend intentionally rejects unsupported Python early and reports the source location.
 The most important restrictions are:

 • All kernel parameters require explicit annotations.